Risk Factors

 Plastics underpin our daily living as materials for various uses in automobiles, aircrafts, electronic devices, household goods, and various packaging materials.
 The current issue is that, because they are not treated or recycled properly and adequately after use, plastics create environmental pollution.
 If this issue is not properly addressed, it may affect the business activities of the Group.

-The Sumitomo Chemical Group is potentially in a beneficial position with respect to the plastic market that may exist after the creation of a recycling-based society, due to its efforts to achieve plastic resource recycling through the development of technologies and other efforts.
+The Sumitomo Chemical Group is potentially in a beneficial position with respect to the plastic market that may exist after the creation of a recycling-based society, due to its efforts to achieve carbon resource recycling, including plastics, through the development of technologies and other efforts.

 2. Risks involved in the foundation of business continuity